-Renters insurance is a great way to protect yourself and your property when you rent a home.
-One key part of renters insurance is your deductible.
-Put simply, a deductible is the amount you pay before your insurer will settle your claim.
-It’s important to have a good grasp on deductibles when you’re setting up any type of insurance policy.
+One key aspect of a renters insurance is the deductible.
+Put simply, this is the amount you pay before your insurer will settle your claim.
+It’s important to have a good grasp on deductibles when you’re setting up any type of policy.
 It could just be the difference between saving and costing you money.

 This article will define renters insurance deductibles.
-You’ll learn what role they play in renters insurance and how they work.
-We’ll also help you decide how high or low you’ll need to set your deductible.
-Finally, we’ll answer some frequently asked questions about renters insurance deductibles.
+You’ll learn what role they play and how they work.
+We’ll also help you decide how high or low you’ll need to set yours.
+Finally, we’ll answer some frequently asked questions.

-Whenever you file a renters insurance claim, you’ll need to pay a deductible.
-A deductible is the amount of money you pay out of pocket to your insurer.
-After you pay your insurer, they’ll take care of the rest of the damages (up to your coverage limits).
+Whenever you file a renters claim, you’ll need to pay a deductible.
+This is the amount of money you pay out of pocket to your insurance company.
+After you pay your provider, they’ll take care of the rest of the damages (up to your coverage limits).

 With renters insurance, you’d usually file a claim because of a disaster that damages your belongings or anything else inside your unit.
-Typically, renters insurance includes coverage for:
+Typically, policies include coverage for:

 - Liabilities i.e., bodily injuries and property damage

 It’s up to you to set your deductible to the amount that you want.
 Your insurer will typically give you a few choices.
 Often, you’ll have the option to choose between a set amount of money or a percentage of the claim.
 You can find your set amount on your policy declarations page.

 Some parts of a renters policy don’t require a deductible, such as liability protection, but any personal property claims will.
 Be sure to check with your insurer about when you’ll need to pay one to satisfy a claim.
 Per the Insurance Information Institute (III), states regulate the way that deductibles work.
 It’s also common for these laws to differ between each state.